sourcegraph/handbook/content/departments/people-talent/background-check-policy.md

 You are able to put a standard info@company/HR-email or other contact.
 If Checkr reaches out and is not able to verify via the provided contact (ie the email/phone you provided is not valid bc the contact is no longer there or company does not exist), you will be asked to submit supporting documents, including W-2, 1099, or paystub.

+**Can I re-open my background check after submitting it?**
+- We are not able to reopen a background check once it has been submitted, but we will reach out to you directly if any further information is needed to complete your background check.

 **What happens if something shows up on my background check?**

 - Upon receipt of a Teammate’s background check results, Sourcegraph will conduct an individualized assessment of Covered Teammates with criminal convictions on a case-by-case basis.
 The fact that someone has a prior conviction does not automatically mean their working relationship with Sourcegraph will not commence or will be terminated.
 Sourcegraph considers relevant factors when reviewing results, including: